FrewtyPebbles/Python-CLI-Argument-Parser/README.md

-# CLI PY
+# cli_veripy

-This is a robust cli arguments verification and management system that I made for use in my own CLI projects.
+This is a robust cli arguments verification and management module that I made for use in my own CLI projects.